vmware-archive/pcfdev/README.md

 To deploy to AWS, you will need the vagrant-aws plugin (`vagrant plugin install vagrant-aws`) and credentials for an AWS account in your environment.

-> Cloning this repo is not required to use microPCF.
+> Cloning this repo is not required to use MicroPCF.

 ##### Spin up a virtual environment